- Office: RCC 177

 - Social Media:

-Ann Rauhala, Associate Chair, is teaching Covering the City in the MJ program this fall and Health and Science Journalism and Essential Editing in the winter term.
+Ann Rauhala is teaching Covering the City in the MJ program this fall and Opinion Writing during the winter term.
+Formerly Associate Chair of RSJ, Ann is currently Teaching Chair for the Faculty of Communication and Design.

-Last fall, she returned from sabbatical, during which, in partnership with Journalists for Human Rights, she taught writing, reporting and editing to students at Tumaini University in Dar Es Salaam, Tanzania.
+In fall of 2016, she returned from sabbatical during which, in partnership with Journalists for Human Rights, she taught writing, reporting and editing to students at Tumaini University in Dar Es Salaam, Tanzania.

 A Ryerson Journalism graduate herself, Ann spent 16 years at The Globe and Mail, where she worked as a copy editor, assignment editor, beat reporter, foreign editor and featured columnist.